IgniteUI/igniteui-docfx/en/components/excel_library.md

 -  Microsoft Excel 2016

 > [!NOTE]
-> The Excel Engine does not support the Excel Binary Workbook (.xlsb) format at this time.
+> The Excel Library does not support the Excel Binary Workbook (.xlsb) format at this time.